 Saying no single words by 16 months.

-two-word spontaneous phrases by 24 months, with the exception of repeating
+Saying no two-word spontaneous phrases by 24 months, with the exception of repeating phrases (echolalia).

 ByHealthwise Staff Primary Medical ReviewerSusan C. Kim, MD - Pediatrics Donald Sproule, MDCM, CCFP - Family Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerLouis Pellegrino, MD - Developmental Pediatrics